wanjun-group-seu/AQUARIUM/docs/index.md

 ```

 Here, it prompts you to select an item in the list for more information.
 Each of these items corresponding to a section in the configuration file. `detect_circRNA` `profile_circRNA` are the two main steps of the process.
-They correspond to the scripts wf_detect_circRNA.py
+They correspond to the scripts `wf_detect_circRNA.py`
-and wf_profile_linear.py
+and `wf_profile_linear.py`

-Here we look up the parameters of profile_circRNA:
+Here we look up the parameters of `profile_circRNA`:

 ``` bash